-The Converse College advising program provides academic guidance to students from their entrance until their graduation.
+The Converse University advising program provides academic guidance to students from their entrance until their graduation.
 Freshman Mentors, who serve as the faculty for Converse's required First Year Seminars, help students adjust to college life, guide their choice of academic programs, and assist in the development of their talents and goals during their first semester, and throughout a student's career at Converse.
 Besides seeing their students in class on a weekly basis, Freshman Mentors schedule conferences with students at regular intervals, and are available for consultation at any time during the fall and beyond.
-A student may declare her major upon entering Converse.
-In that case she will be assigned a major advisor, but will also continue meeting with a designated Freshman Mentor.
-If the student does declare a major upon entering she may work with her major advisor during the advising period for January and Spring terms.
-If the student does not declare a major upon entering she may do so at any time, switching during January and Spring terms advising period or after.
+A student may declare a major upon entering Converse.
+In that case, the student will be assigned a major advisor, but will also continue meeting with a designated Freshman Mentor.
+If the student does declare a major upon entering the student may work with the major advisor during the advising period for January and Spring terms.
+If the student does not declare a major upon entering, the student may do so at any time, switching during January and Spring terms advising period or after.